Itapara Lodge - Brazil

 Air Conditioned Bedrooms with Private Bath.

-Itapará Lodge is remote.
+Itapara Lodge is remote.
 From the main lodge, it’s a five-hour fast boat ride to the nearest village.
-The main lodge accommodates 18-guests in air-conditioned, double-occupancy rooms with a private bathroom.
-The Lodge has satellite television, free Wi-Fi, and a pool table in the lounge area.
+The main lodge accommodates 18-guests in air-conditioned, double-occupancy rooms with two twin beds and a private bathroom.
+The Lodge has free Wi-Fi and satellite TV in the lounge area.
 There is also a small swimming pool.
 Free daily laundry service is provided.

 The Lower Lodge is 40 miles downstream from the main lodge, about a two-hour boat ride, and has duplex-style cabanas accommodating up to eight guests.

-Alcohol: An open bar from 5:30 p.m. until 10:00 p.m each evening is included in the package for local drinks.
+Alcohol: The open bar with local drinks is open all day and included in the package.
 (Imported drinks are not included.)

 Communications: Free Wi-Fi access is available at the main lodge, and too many users at one time can make it difficult to connect online.
 An onsite satellite phone is available for $3.00 per minute.